Teoscar Hernández Player Props: Mariners vs. Astros

 Teoscar Hernández At The Plate

-- Hernandez has had at least one RBI in 38.4% of his games this season (33 of 86), with more than one RBI 14 times (16.3%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Hernandez has picked up an RBI in 37.9% of his games this season, with two or more RBI in 16.1% of his games.
+He has also plated three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.